 Backpacks and Travel Packing Solutions

 This is my best backpack to date.
 It fits perfectly, has a whole host of handy compartments, a waterproof cover, a water bottle holder and an emergency whistle on the chest strap!
-It’s also very hardwearing and it comes in two funky colours.
+It’s also very hard-wearing, and it comes in two funky colours.
 I now want the red one!

 I’m a roller rather than a folder when it comes to packing my clothes for travel.
-However, rolling your clothes and THEN putting them in packing cells, is an even better space saving solution.
+However, rolling your clothes and THEN putting them in packing cells, is an even better space-saving solution.
 I’m a packing cell convert, using different colours and sizes for particular items, and will never go back to just throwing everything into a bag!
 I especially like the Eagle Creek range.

-My iPhone acts as my second camera more than anything and it vital for social media updates on the road.
-Get an unlocked iPhone and you’ll find SIM cards worldwide easier to come by than you think.
+My iPhone acts as my second camera more than anything, and it vital for social media updates on the road.
+Get an unlocked iPhone, and you’ll find SIM cards worldwide easier to come by than you think.

 I admit I still buy the odd paper book on the road, but I never travel without my Kindle.
-While I still prefer guidebooks in paper form and for super-quick reference, the Kindle is perfect for storing the endless amounts of novels and great reads I have still yet to catch up on.
+While I still prefer guidebooks in paper form for super-quick reference, the Kindle is perfect for storing the endless amounts of novels and great reads I have yet to catch up on.
 It takes a while to get used to, but it sure saves a lot of weight in your carry on.
 It’s also still readable in the bright sunlight if you are a beach reader and the new Paperwhite is waterproof.
 I guarantee it will be one of the best purchases you will ever make, especially for your travels.

-I wanted a change and I wanted a mirrorless camera, as they tend to be more compact and less bulky than standard DSLR cameras.
+Mirrorless cameras tend to be more compact and less bulky than standard DSLR cameras.
 I’ve had my Fuji XT-1 for around three years now and will soon upgrade to the XT-3 as it has superb 4K filming quality.
 The retro design with external dials to change the settings is something I also love about this Fuji range.

-Small, compact, high quality and easy to use, it seems everyone has a Go Pro – and for good reason!
-Even if you are not into making movies, your video clips will serve as good memories and you can even capture stills of your adventures in the editing tools that come with it.
+Small, compact, high quality and easy to use, it seems everyone has a GoPro – and for a good reason!
+Even if you are not making movies, your video clips will serve as good memories, and you can even capture stills of your adventures in the editing tools that come with it.

 Because, just like with your mobile phone, it’s incredibly frustrating when you run out of juice.
 Wasabi Power has an extensive collection, compatible with most camera models.

 I use Dropbox and iCloud as my backup cloud storage hubs, but I also carry a WD Passport as my portable backup, mainly for all my photos, work articles and important documents.
-They might seem pricey but they take a while to fill up, and save you from losing precious memories.
+They might seem pricey, but they take a while to fill up and save you from losing precious memories.

 An all-in-one travel plug adaptor can be used in over 150 countries worldwide.
 Most now come with extra USB charger hubs.